HTW-Berlin-KI-Werkstatt/modules/math_essentials/math_essentials.md

   * $$f$$ with respect to $$x$$ and
   * $$f$$ with respect to $$y$$.
 4. Let $$y$$ be a random variable representing the height of a person and $$g$$ being a discrete random variable representing the gender (assumed to be binary), what does the term $$p (y  \;\vert\; g = \text{male} )$$ refer to?
 What does $$p(g = \text{female})$$ refer to?

+## Further reading

+1. *Deisenroth, M. P., Faisal, A. A., & Ong, C. S.* (2020).
+"Mathematics for machine learning".
+Cambridge University Press - a whole book that compiles basic and advanced math concepts for machine learning